 Cocaine Overdose and Relapse

 Hospitalization and deaths due to cocaine use/overdose have increased every year since 2017.
-This could be attributed to increased availability as well as environmental factors such as the increased likelihood that cocaine may be mixed with harmful impurities, such as bleach.
+This could be attributed to increased availability as well as environmental factors such as the increased likelihood that it may be mixed with harmful impurities, such as bleach.
 Since there is no regulation of cocaine, dealers often mix it with household substances to stretch the product.

-The rate of cocaine overdose has also increased every year since 2017.
+The rate of overdose has also increased every year since 2017.
 The ethnic demographics of overdose are the same as reported above, with Caucasians presenting the highest reported likelihood of overdose.

 The National Institute on Drug Abuse (NIDA) reports that the chance of relapse considering all types of substance abuse is between 40%-60%.
-Sadly, it is extremely common for cocaine users who enter cocaine addiction treatment to relapse, especially in the first year.
-In order to prevent continued cocaine use and relapse, individuals should focus on: Maintaining healthy support systems like family and local support groups, continuing therapy, and avoiding situations involving cocaine use.
+Sadly, it is extremely common for users who enter cocaine addiction treatment in Florida to relapse, especially in the first year.
+In order to prevent continued use and relapse, individuals should focus on: Maintaining healthy support systems like family and local support groups, continuing therapy, and avoiding situations involving cocaine use.
 Thankfully, there are many different types of treatments that can prove effective in treating substance use disorder.

 Treatments for Cocaine Addiction

 From 2013-2018, cocaine accounted for nearly 7 percent of admissions to treatment facilities.
 The majority of these (as much as 68% in 2013) admissions admitted to using more than just cocaine.
 Any treatment for cocaine needs to be able to address the addictive tendencies as well as treat the physical signs of addiction.